andrewmatlock/Indux/docs/docs/elements/tooltips.md

 ## Setup

-Tooltips are supported by an Alpine plugin, available on its own or as part of Indux bundles.
+Tooltips are supported by a plugin for Alpine JS, available on its own or as part of Indux bundles.

 <x-code-group copy>